Alloy Artifacts

 Introduction

 The Smith & Hemenway Company were importers, sales agents, and manufacturers operating primarily in New York City.
-The company is notable for being the first sales agents for the Utica Drop Forge & Tool Company.
+The company is notable for being the first sales agent for the Utica Drop Forge & Tool Company.

 Company History